datawire/microcosm/README.md

 # Datawire Microcosm

 Microcosm lets a user simulate 1 or more microservices that are connected together in different topologies using the Datawire Microservices Development Kit (MDK).

 # Setup

 Install the Datawire MDK if you have not already done so:

-`curl -sL https://raw.githubusercontent.com/datawire/mdk/develop/install.sh | bash -s -- --python develop`
+`curl -sL https://raw.githubusercontent.com/datawire/mdk/master/install.sh | bash -s -- --python`

 # Usage